webis-de/cikm20-web-page-segmentation-revisited-evaluation-framework-and-dataset/README.md

 ### Fit to DOM Nodes
 ```
-Rscript src/main/r/fit-to-dom-nodes.R --input webis-webseg-20/000000/annotations.json --output webis-webseg-20/000000/fitted-annotations.json
+Rscript src/main/r/fit-segmentations-to-dom-nodes.R --input webis-webseg-20/000000/annotations.json --output webis-webseg-20/000000/fitted-annotations.json
 ```
-Note: you can use the bash scripts [evaluate-fitting.sh](src/main/bash/evaluate-fitting.sh) and [get-empty-segments.sh](src/main/bash/get-empty-segments-file.sh) to process the standard output of the `fit-to-dom-nodes.R` and to reproduce some analysis of the paper.
+Note: you can use the bash scripts [evaluate-fitting.sh](src/main/bash/evaluate-fitting.sh) and [get-empty-segments.sh](src/main/bash/get-empty-segments-file.sh) to process the standard output of the `fit-segmentations-to-dom-nodes.R` and to reproduce some analysis of the paper.

 ### Calculate Agreement
 ```